ArhamZaiem/SQL_SALES_PROJECTS/README.md

 # Exploratory_Analysis
 The questions which are answered in this sales analysis are;

-1. # Whcih is the highest sales product?
+1. # Which is the highest sales product?
    It was found out that Classical Cars has the most highest sales and Trains have the lowest sales.

 2. # Which year has the best sales?